“Flavorful, Tangy, Fried Cabbage & Pork Bacon. Sauteed,

 - Add the bacon and chopped vegetables to the skillet and saute them for about 6 minutes.

-- After 6 minutes, add the chopped cabbage to the skillet and poor the water into the skillet.
+- After 6 minutes, add the chopped cabbage to the skillet and pour the water into the skillet.

 - Once the water evaporates, the cabbage will begin to fry.
-Once the cabbage begins to fry, stir it as it fries to prevent it from sticking and or burning.
-Stir fry the cabbage for about 4 minutes or until it’s as fried as you like it,.
+Once the cabbage begins to fry, stir it as it fries to prevent it from sticking and/or burning.
+Stir fry the cabbage for about 3 minutes or until it’s as fried as you like it,.

-- Once the cabbage is done, stir in the hot sauce and serve.
+- Once the cabbage is done, cut off the fire and stir in the hot sauce.
+Serve and Enjoy!